futel/transcript-conference-hell/doc/DEPLOY.md

 DigitalOcean GitHub app should be installed
 - https://github.com/apps/digitalocean/
 - add permissions for futel/transcript-conference-hell repository

+AWS should be set up as described in aws.md.

 Twilio should be set up as described in twilio.md.